 First of all, WD-40 is more expensive than a regular toilet bowl cleaner.
 The difference isn’t a ton, but if you use it a lot then the price will start to stack up.

 Secondly, WD-40 doesn’t disinfect or kill bacteria living in your toilet bowl.
-While it’s great for breaking down rust, it doesn’t do the full bathroom cleaning job that you need in order to stay clean and healthy.
+While it’s great for breaking down rust, it doesn’t do the full bathroom cleaning job that you need to stay clean and healthy.

 Last but not least, it’s not environmentally friendly.
 WD-40 has a whole host of chemicals in it that aren’t found in nature and that aren’t broken down easily.